nickmonad/bips.dev/web/content/431/index.md

 </ref>.

 As the incentive compatibility "score" of a transaction must be dynamically calculated given the structure of mempools today, there is no satisfactory solution.
 A full calculation is too computationally expensive.
-Static values can overestimate or underestimate, leading to more pinning problems <ref>Four examples of static calculations and an example in which they are all inaccurate: https://gist.github.com/glozow/25d9662c52453bd08b4b4b1d3783b9ff#mining-score-of-a-mempool-transaction</ref>.
+Static values can overestimate or underestimate, leading to more pinning problems <sup id="cite_ref_10"><a href="#cite_ref_10">10</a></sup>.
 The ability to calculate incentive compatibility scores efficiently is a primary feature and motivation for both TRUC transactions and Cluster Mempool.

 <h3>Alternatives: replace by feerate</h3>